Compton, California: Arts and culture

+Many rap artists' careers began in Compton, including N.W.A (Eazy-E, MC Ren, Dr. Dre, Ice Cube, DJ Yella), Coolio, DJ Quik, 2nd II None, Hi-C, Tweedy Bird Loc, The Game, Kendrick Lamar, YG, Vince Staples, Roddy Ricch, The Pharcyde (Imani) and Compton's Most Wanted.
+In their lyrics, they often reflect on the streets and their lives in Compton and the surrounding areas.
+Steve Lacy and blues musician Keb' Mo' are also from Compton.

+Compton has been referenced on numerous occasions in gang affiliation, gangsta rap and g-funk songs, particularly in the late 1980s and throughout the 1990s.
+This has shaped its cultural association with both hip-hop and depictions of gang violence and crime.
+The Compton Swap Meet is featured prominently in the remix version of the 1995 song "California Love".

+Championed by the Compton Entertainment Chamber of Commerce, the city of Compton honoured rapper Eazy-E with a symbolic street named after his stage name.
+On November 22, 2023, the 100 block of Auto Drive South, which runs off Alameda Street into the Gateway Towne Center shopping plaza, was renamed Eazy Street, also referencing a song of the same name.

+Eazy-E rose to prominence as part of N.W.A, a group that helped launch hip-hop artists including Eazy-E, Ice Cube, Dr. Dre, MC Ren and DJ Yella.
+In 1989, N.W.A released the major hit "Straight Outta Compton", which became a widely recognised global catchphrase for the city.
+(Eric Lynn Wright was born September 7, 1964, in Compton, and died March 26, 1995.)

 Some episodes of the sitcom The Fresh Prince of Bel-Air took place in Compton because Will Smith's friend, DJ Jazzy Jeff, lived there.
-Many rap artists' careers started in Compton, including N.W.A (Eazy-E, MC Ren, Dr. Dre, Ice Cube, DJ Yella), Coolio, DJ Quik, 2nd II None, Hi-C, Tweedy Bird Loc, The Game, Kendrick Lamar, YG, Vince Staples, Roddy Ricch, The Pharcyde (Imani) and Compton's Most Wanted.
-In their lyrics, they rap about the streets and their lives in Compton and the areas nearby.
-Steve Lacy and Blues musician Keb' Mo' are also from Compton.

-Compton has been referred to on numerous occasions in gang affiliation, gangsta rap and g-funk songs, especially in the late 1980s and throughout the 1990s, and so has attained an association not only with gang violence and crime, but with hip hop music as well.
-The city is known as the home of many famous rappers.
-The Compton Swap Meet is featured prominently in the remix version of the 1995 #1 song California Love.

-Championed by the Compton Entertainment Chamber of Commerce, the city of Compton honored Musical Entertainer rapper Eazy-E, with a symbolic street in his stage name.
-On November 22, 2023, the 100 block of Auto Drive South, which runs off Alameda Street and into the Gateway Towne Center shopping plaza was renamed to Eazy Street.
-It is also a reference to a song of the same name.

-Eazy-E grew into the music industry as part the N.W.A group that spawned hip hop icons, such as Eazy-E, Ice Cube, Dr. Dre, Mc Ren, DJ Yella and many others.
-In 1989, N.W.A released the colossal hit song Straight Outta Compton, which is the incontestable communicable global catchphrase for the City of Compton.
-[Eric Lynn Wright, was born September 7, 1964, in Compton, and died March 26, 1995.]

 Many NBA players attended high school in the city as well.
 Arron Afflalo attended Centennial High School; DeMar DeRozan attended Compton High School; and Tayshaun Prince, Tyson Chandler, Brandon Jennings, Cedric Ceballos and the late Dennis Johnson attended Dominguez High.
 Actor/comedian Paul Rodriguez Sr. also attended Dominguez High.

-Although an inner suburb of Los Angeles, Compton has seen an increase of middle-class residents in the last few years, due to its affordable housing.
+Although an inner suburb of Los Angeles, Compton has seen an increase in middle-class residents in the last few years, due to its affordable housing.
 With the influx of immigrants and the demographic shift in ethnic population, it was after the 2000 U.S. census that Latinos were recognized as the majority.

 Compton has evolved into a younger population; the median age of people living in Compton was 25 at the time of the census survey in 2010; the United States average at the time was 35.3.